 Recent episode of What’s Good For You showed that hypnotherapy did, in fact, work on the four patients they put to the test for various conditions; from wanting to give up smoking, overcoming insomnia, resolving fear of flying, to improving a golfer’s putting confidence.

-The host, Dr Andrew Rochford, interviewed Leon Cowen a Clinical Hypnotherapist of 30 years and a member of the Australian Hypnotherapists’ Association.
+The host, Dr Andrew Rochford, interviewed Leon Cowen a Clinical Hypnotherapist of 30 years and recommended the Australian Hypnotherapists’ Association.

 Leon says: “Hypnotherapy is where the state of hypnosis is used for hypnotherapy.
 You’ve got the state of hypnosis which is the same as meditation and deep relaxation but it’s used in a very specific way.”